Broadcom promises on security, Qualcomm revamps board

-Separately, Qualcomm Inc said it discontinued the role of executive chairman and named a new non-executive chairman as it seeks to curry favour with shareholders ahead of a proxy fight with Broadcom now slated for April 5.
+Separately, Qualcomm Inc (QCOM.O) said it discontinued the role of executive chairman and named a new non-executive chairman as it seeks to curry favor with shareholders ahead of a proxy fight with Broadcom now slated for April 5.

+Qualcomm also said Tom Horton would continue as its lead director.
+Horton has been a member of the company’s board since December 2008, having previously served as chairman and chief executive officer of American Airlines Group Inc (AAL.O).

 Broadcom’s $117 billion bid for Qualcomm has warped into a complex fight over regulatory approvals, security nerves about China’s influence on global mobile networks and the best way forward financially for one of the world’s dominant chipmakers.